Fast collision detection library.

 Can I freely use OZCollide in my commercial program?

-Absolutely.
-OZCollide is released under the LGPL license.
+No. OZCollide is released under the LGPL license.

-However, please note that OZCollide can be only as a DLL (non-static).
+However, please note that OZCollide can be only used as a DLL (non-static).
 For a commercial project with a FreeBSD license (that allows static library), please contact me.

 Who are using OZCollide?